-The gap between “this AI is brilliant” and “this AI is useless” is almost never the model — it is the context you fed it.
-Too little context and the agent guesses, inventing functions that do not exist.
-Too much and the model’s attention dilutes, producing bland code that ignores half your constraints.
-This guide is for developers using Claude, ChatGPT, Cursor, or Claude Code on any non-trivial task; the goal is shipping a usable first draft, not arguing with the model for forty minutes.
+The gap between “this AI is brilliant” and “this AI is useless” is almost never the model.
+It is the context you fed it.
+Too little, and the agent guesses, inventing functions that do not exist.
+Too much, and the model’s attention dilutes, producing bland code that ignores half your constraints.
+The catch in 2026 is that the obvious fix — pour in more context, since the windows are huge now — backfires.
+This guide is for developers using Claude Code, Cursor, ChatGPT, or Codex on any non-trivial task.
+The goal is shipping a usable first draft, not arguing with the model for forty minutes.

 Who this is for

-Developers using Claude, ChatGPT, Cursor, Claude Code, or Codex for any non-trivial coding task — anything beyond renaming a variable or generating a one-line regex.
-Especially useful when working in frameworks the model knows less well (small DSLs, internal libraries, very new framework versions) or in codebases with strong unwritten conventions.
+Developers using Claude Code, Cursor, ChatGPT, or Codex for any non-trivial coding task — anything beyond renaming a variable or generating a one-line regex.
+Especially useful in frameworks the model knows less well (small DSLs, internal libraries, framework versions newer than the model’s training cutoff) or in codebases with strong unwritten conventions.
+Skip it for trivial tasks where the answer is obvious from the function signature; just paste and ask, because over-engineering the prompt costs more than the task.

 Before you start

-• Have your codebase open in a tool that can attach files (Cursor, Claude Code, Continue) rather than copy-paste.
-File attachment beats pasting for keeping structure.
+- Open your codebase in a tool that can attach files (Cursor, Claude Code) rather than copy-paste.
+File attachment keeps structure and lets the tool deduplicate.

-• Identify the “anchor” example: one existing file in the codebase that shows the convention you want followed.
+- Identify the “anchor” example: one existing file that shows the convention you want followed.

 Step by step